JuliaNLSolvers/NLsolve.jl/README.md

 This method is selected with `method = :newton`.

-This method accepts a custom parameter `linesearch!`, which must be equal to a function computing the linesearch.
+This method accepts a custom parameter `linesearch`, which must be equal to a function computing the linesearch.
 Currently, available values are taken from the [`LineSearches`](https://github.com/JuliaNLSolvers/LineSearches.jl) package.
 By default, no linesearch is performed.